metallb/metallb/docs/tutorial.md

 3. Install MetalLB on the cluster,
 4. Configure MetalLB to peer with our mock BGP router, and give it some IP addresses to manage,
 5. Create a load-balanced service, and observe how MetalLB sets it up,
-6. Tweak MetalLB's configuration, to see how the cluster reacts.
+6. Change MetalLB's configuration, and fix a bad configuration,
+7. Tear down the playground.

 # Set up a Minikube cluster